v-rgrace/Viva/Viva/orgdata-data-usage.md

 ---
-title: "Understand what makes up your organizational data and how it's used and retained in Microsoft 365" ms.reviewer: elizapo ms.author: elizapo
+title: "Understand how organizational data is used and retained in Microsoft 365" ms.reviewer: elizapo ms.author: elizapo
 author: lizap